Task Force on Climate-related Financial Disclosures

-Origins from the Failure of the Paris Agreement
+Origins from the Paris Agreement

-The TCFD was formed as a response to the failings of the 2015 Paris Agreement.
+The TCFD was formed, in part, as a response to the 2015 Paris Agreement.
 The Agreement established nationally determined contributions (NDCs), which demonstrated each nation's own commitment to tackle climate change.
 On the one hand, the UN and the Centre for Climate Change Economics and Policy hailed the Agreement as 'historic' for securing NDC commitments from 189 countries.
 On the other hand, these contributions are also 'widely recognised as insufficient to achieve the goal of keeping global warming well below 2 °C or efforts to limit it to 1.5 °C.' One of the most significant criticisms of the NDC approach is the lack of transparency and international standards by which countries demonstrate or disclose that they are meeting their commitments.

-To address the issues stemming from the 2015 Paris Agreement, the G20 and FSB formed the TCFD.
+To help identify the information needed by investors, lenders, and insurance underwriters to appropriately assess and price climate-related risks and opportunities, the Financial Stability Board established an industry-led task force: the TCFD.
 Under the chairmanship of Michael Bloomberg, the Task Force published recommendations designed to standardise worldwide climate-related disclosures that could "promote more informed investment... and in turn, enable stakeholders to understand better concentrations of carbon-related assets in the financial sectors."